nl-design-system/denhaag/components/CtaLink/README.md

 ## (Interactive) states

-The CTA icon contains the states normal, hover and focus.
+The CTA links contains the states normal, hover and focus.

 ## Design properties